 This type of surgery can enhance and improve the appearance of your face.
-The best candidates for Facelift surgery are healthy individuals and non-smokers who are realistic about what the surgery can afford after a complete consultation.
+The best candidates are healthy individuals and non-smokers who are realistic about what the surgery can afford after a complete consultation.
 The best results are usually achieved in patients who understand the limitations of the surgery, and prefer their postoperative result to be natural and attractive, and not overdone.

 What is a Facelift?

 A facelift in essence, pushes back the clock, improving the most prominent signs of aging by removing excess skin and tightening muscles below the skin.
 Fat from the neck is removed if necessary and sometimes grafted to the mid-face to replace and replenish lost volume.

 Can be done alone or in conjunction with other procedures such as eyelid surgery, nasal surgery, forehead lift or even liposuction.
 It involves incisions within the scalp, coursing in front of and behind the ears.
 They heal well and fade into the topography of the face, becoming nearly imperceptible.
 Sometimes drains are needed, but are removed within 1-2 days.